Beer and BBQ Festival

-Result: Over 15,000 visitors attended Science Alive! in 2017.
+Result: Close to 10,000 visitors attended World Environment Fair in 2017.
 As part of our process we survey visitors and over 82% of visitors said they will attend again in 2018.
 Over 85% rated Word Environment Fair as excellent and over 81% of visitors agreed the event was value for money.
 The dates for 2018 are 2nd and 3rd June, hope to see you there!

 Ask for Cask